atlassian/react-sweet-state/docs/testing/actions.md

 #### Note of caution

-When creating action you can make them as complex and intertwined as you like.
+When creating actions you can make them as complex and intertwined as you like.
 Below we show an example of the sort of situation you can build. **However, we strongly advise you don't write actions that directly depend on transient state set by other actions**.
 This is considered a 'code smell' and indicator of an incorrect separation of concerns across actions.

 ```js
 // Example of intertwined actions